mosip/documentation/docs/resident-services-developer-guide.md

 <img src="_images/lombok-configuration.png" width="750" height="450">

 4. Check the Eclipse installation folder `C:\Users\userName\eclipse\jee-2021-12\eclipse` to see if the `lombok.jar` is added.
-Now you don't have to add the dependency of `lombok` in your `pom.xml` file separately because it will be auto-configured by Eclipse.
+By doing this, you don't have to add the dependency of `lombok` in your `pom.xml` file separately as it is auto-configured by Eclipse.

 5. Configure the JDK (Standard VM) with your Eclipse by traversing through `Preferences → Java → Installed JREs`.